Nathisaraujo/project4/README.md

 ### Profiles App

-This app was 100% designed and created by me, without the support of any Code Institute's walkthrough.
+This app was designed and created by me, without the support of any Code Institute's walkthrough.
+Some parts of the code were inspired in my colleague, which I credit [here](<#credits>)

 - **Models**
 1. User Profile - The UserProfile model stores user profiles, containing fields for bio, profile picture, birth date, location, registration date, and gender.
 It includes a one-to-one relationship with the built-in User model from Django, ensuring each user has a unique profile.
 The bio field allows users to provide additional information about themselves, while the picture field utilizes CloudinaryField for storing profile pictures.
 Other fields such as birth_date, location, registration_date, and gender provide additional user details.
 This model enhances user interaction and personalization within the website.

 - **Views**
 1. Profile - it renders the user profile page with user-specific information, including user statistics such as the count of posts authored, comments made, and votes received on posts.
 It retrieves the UserProfile instance associated with the provided username and passes relevant context to the profile.html template.

 2. Add Post - it allows authenticated users to add a new post, rendering the add_post.html template with the PostForm instance.
 Upon successful submission, a success message is displayed, and the user is redirected to their post list.

 3. Edit Post - it enables authenticated users to edit their own posts.
 It renders the update_post.html template with the PostForm instance pre-populated with the post's current data.
 After successfully updating the post, a success message is shown, and the user is redirected to the post detail page.

 4. Delete Post - it permits authenticated users to delete their own posts.
 It renders the delete_post.html template and handles post deletion upon confirmation.
 After successful deletion, a success message is displayed, and the user is redirected to their post list.

 5. Manage Posts - it provides authenticated users with a way to manage their posts by displaying a list of posts and drafts authored by the user.
 It passes the user's posts and drafts as context to the manage_posts.html template.

 6. User activity - it showcases user activity by displaying the posts on which the user has voted or commented.
 It retrieves posts voted as silly, not silly and more information, and commented posts associated with the user and passes them as context to the user_activity.html template.

 7. Edit Profile - it allows authenticated users to edit their profile information.
 It renders the edit_profile.html template with the UserProfileForm instance pre-filled with the user's current profile data.
 Upon successful profile update, a success message is shown, and the user is redirected to their profile page.

 - **Forms**